TusKANNy/seismic/docs/RunExperiments.md

 Next, the script will query the same index with different parameters, as specified in the `[query]` section.
 These parameters provide different trade-offs between query time and accuracy.
 In our TOML file, we report the expected accuracy level.

-**IMPORTANT**: if your machine is NUMA, you need to uncomment the NUMA setting in the TOML file and configure it according to your hardware.
+**IMPORTANT**: if your machine is NUMA, you need to uncomment the NUMA setting in the TOML file and configure it according to your hardware for better performance.

 The script creates a folder named `splade_cocondenser_msmarco_XXX`, where `XXX` encodes the datetime at which the script was executed.
 This ensures that each run creates a unique directory.